mathjax/MathJax-docs/input/tex/html.rst

 subscript markers into italics (inserting ``<i>`` or ``<em>`` tags into your mathematics, which will cause MathJax to ignore the math).
-If expressions with two or more subscripts aren't being displayed properly, and especially if you see the interveneing text appearing in italics, that is a good sign that Markdown is processing the underscores before MathJax runs.
+If expressions with two or more subscripts aren't being displayed properly, and especially if you see the intervening text appearing in italics, that is a good sign that Markdown is processing the underscores before MathJax runs.